FernandoQuintela/Playwright_Appium_auto/README.md

-# 📌 A1QA Assignment – Web & Mobile Automation
+# 📌 Test Assignment – Web & Mobile Automation

-This repository contains the implementation of both tasks requested in the **A1QA** technical assignment:
+This repository contains the implementation of both tasks requested in a technical assignment:

 **Test Case 1** (WEB): Steam – Search & Validation using **Playwright**